 As the England team moved through different coaches, and partly due to the emergence of Graeme Swann, Panesar became less of a fixture in the England eleven – a squad player who played as a second spinner to Swann when conditions suited.
 His fiftieth and last Test came against Australia in December 2013, by which point he had taken 167 wickets.

-He speaks with pride about his international career, and our interview stars at its beginning – his debut on tour to India back in March 2006, under the temporary captaincy of Andrew Flintoff.
+He speaks with pride about his international career, and our interview starts at its beginning – his debut on tour to India back in March 2006, under the temporary captaincy of Andrew Flintoff.
 Fresh from his Ashes heroics, ‘Freddie’ was at the peak of his powers, and Panesar has nothing but praise for the Lancashire man.

 He says: “At first I felt like I shouldn’t be there.
 I didn’t really expect to play any of the Tests, I thought I was just there to learn and maybe not play just yet, but Freddie backed me.
 He backed my attitude, how I was as a bloke, everything about me and I will always thank him for that.
 Otherwise I would never have had all the other stuff that happened in my career.”